cuustard/uni/seminars.md

 3. Identifying Dark Patterns / Deceptive Design
    - What examples of this have I encountered online?
    - What do these examples teach us about good user-centered design?

+## Seminar 4

+This seminar we continued with the group report.